Norman Bel Geddes: Death and legacy

 Bel Geddes died in New York on May 8, 1958.
 His autobiography, Miracle in the Evening, was published posthumously in 1960.

 Bel Geddes is a member of the American Theater Hall of Fame, a distinction he shares with his daughter, actress Barbara Bel Geddes.
 The United States Postal Service issued a postage stamp honoring Bel Geddes as a "Pioneer Of American Industrial Design".

 The archive of Norman Bel Geddes is held by the Harry Ransom Center at the University of Texas at Austin.
 This large collection includes models, drafts, watercolor designs, research notes, project proposals, and correspondence.
-The Ransom Center also holds the papers of Bel Geddes' second wife, the noted costume designer and producer Edith Lutyens Bel Geddes.
+The Ransom Center also holds the papers of Bel Geddes' second wife, the costume designer and producer Edith Lutyens Bel Geddes.